network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 ### From single-flow to multi-flow

-A single TCP connection may not be sufficient to reach the capacity of a path.
+A single TCP connection may not be sufficient to reach the capacity of a path quickly.
-For example, the 4MB constraints on TCP window size constraints may not fill the pipe.
+Using a 4MB receive window, over a network with a 32 ms round-trip time, a single TCP connection can achieve up to 1Gb/s throughput.
+For higher throughput and/or networks with higher round-trip time, TCP allows larger receive window sizes, up to 1 GB.
+For most applications there is little reason to open multiple parallel TCP connections in an attempt to achieve higher throughput.

+However, it may take some time for a single TCP connection to ramp up to full speed, and one of the goals of the RPM test is to quickly load the network to capacity, take its measurements, and then finish.
 Additionally, traditional loss-based TCP congestion control algorithms react aggressively to packet loss by reducing the congestion window.
-This reaction (intended by the protocol design) decreases the queueing within the network, making it hard to reach the path's capacity.
+This reaction (intended by the protocol design) decreases the queueing within the network, making it harder to determine the depth of the bottleneck queue reliably.

-The goal of the RPM Test is to keep the network in working conditions in a sustained and persistent way.
+The purpose of the RPM Test is not to productively move data across the network in a useful way, the way a normal application does.
-It uses multiple TCP connections and gradually adds more TCP flows until full link utilization is reached.
+The purpose of the RPM Test is, as quickly as possible, to simulate a representative traffic load as if real applications were doing sustained data transfers, measure the resulting round-trip time occurring under those realistic conditions, and then end the test.
+Because of this, using multiple simultaneous parallel connections allows the RPM test to complete its task more quickly, in a way that overall is less disruptive and less wasteful of network capacity than a test using a single TCP connection that would take longer to bring the bottleneck hop to a stable saturated state.

 ### Parallel vs Sequential Uplink and Downlink